hyejung0/wait_for_test_v11/landmark/landmark.md

 ## 8.3 Aim 2 exclude variables without much observation

-**Q**: For the subgroup analysis where I performed subset analysis, I didn’t report the result saying that there were IPW violation due to one cohort not having any observation for certain factor level for categorical variables.
+**Q**: In Aim 2, I repeated Aim 1 but in subgroups of population based on the the characteristics of interest.
+I didn’t report the result of some subgroups saying that there were IPW violation due to one cohort not having any observation for certain factor level for categorical variables.
 I also said that there are SMD much bigger than 1.
 However, some of them were because of just not having enough sample sizes.
 I am to re-do those analysis by excluding those variables or patients.

-**A**: The modification was applied directly to section {#aim-2}
+**A**: The modification was applied directly to section {#aim-2}.
+The resulting table is copied below (@ref(tab”subgroup-tbl-copy)).
+Substantial difference was found in Asian subgroup with primary inclusion criteria.
+Interpretation is as follows.
+Among Asian patients who ddin’t lose substantial weight (losing more than 10 lbs up to 6 months prior to time zero), waiting for test result decreased hazard of death on average by 71% (95% CI:19% - 89%).
+However, there Asians also have substantial SMD imbalance.
+The SMD table is shown in
+<a href="#tab:tbl-subgroup-refit-primary-SMD-asian">8.3</a>.
+No wait
+cohort had more patietns who had normal range of Albumin.

-<div id="mrcncpspze"
+<div id="hrnlygldoz"
 style="padding-left:0px;padding-right:0px;padding-top:10px;padding-bottom:10px;overflow-x:auto;overflow-y:auto;width:auto;height:auto;">

 <table class="gt_table" data-quarto-disable-processing="false" data-quarto-bootstrap="false" style="-webkit-font-smoothing: antialiased; -moz-osx-font-smoothing: grayscale; font-family: system-ui, &#39;Segoe UI&#39;, Roboto, Helvetica, Arial, sans-serif, &#39;Apple Color Emoji&#39;, &#39;Segoe UI Emoji&#39;, &#39;Segoe UI Symbol&#39;, &#39;Noto Color Emoji&#39;; display: table; border-collapse: collapse; line-height: normal; margin-left: auto; margin-right: auto; color: #333333; font-size: 16px; font-weight: normal; font-style: normal; background-color: #FFFFFF; width: auto; border-top-style: solid; border-top-width: 2px; border-top-color: #A8A8A8; border-right-style: none; border-right-width: 2px; border-right-color: #D3D3D3; border-bottom-style: solid; border-bottom-width: 2px; border-bottom-color: #A8A8A8; border-left-style: none; border-left-width: 2px; border-left-color: #D3D3D3;" bgcolor="#FFFFFF">